SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ## Partially updating an object using PATCH

 The HTTP PATCH method allows you to partially update a SEMP object, only the attributes that are specified are updated.
-So let’s disable the `tutorialUser` client username as an example of how PATCH can be used.
+So let’s disable the `tutorialUser` Client Username as an example of how PATCH can be used.
 The URI is the same as the GET, it is the specific address of the `tutorialUser` object.
 In the JSON body, you specify all attributes that you want updated.
 In this case just `enabled` and we will send a value of `false`.

 ```
 curl -X PATCH  -u user:password solacevmr:8080/SEMP/v2/config/msgVpns/default/clientUsernames/tutorialUser \